berea-college-scalable-algorithms/berea-college-scalable-algorithms.github.io/index.md

 ### Day 36: In class

 - Project discussion:
-  - Develop Codewars kata using one of the new data structures.
+  - Working in teams of 2-3 students, develop Codewars kata using one of the new data structures.
 This will require:
     - A problem statement with examples
     - An exemplar solution in Java and at least one other language
     - unit tests for the exemplar solution
+    - presentation of exemplar solution
+    - milestones to be met
   - New data structures include:
-    - Freelists
     - 2-3 Trees
     - B Trees
     - Tries